aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 ### Copying Sections between Documents

 Fully or partially copying one document into another is a very popular task.
 Here is a "pattern" to implement this.
 Before any node from another document can be inserted, it must be imported using [Document.ImportNode](https://apireference.aspose.com/words/java/com.aspose.words/documentbase#importNode(com.aspose.words.Node,boolean)) method.
 The **Document.ImportNode** method makes a copy of the original node and updates all internal document-specific attributes such as lists and styles to make them valid in the destination document.
-The code example given below demonstrates how to copy sections between documents.
+The code example given below shows how to copy sections between documents.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/sections/SectionsAccessByIndex/Document.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-CopySection-CopySection.java" >}}